Pod41/ZaynaShoppingApp/README.md

    - [x] connect the app to the server and user table
    - [x] make MainActivity persistent after user logs in.
    - [x] <img src="https://github.com/Pod41/ZaynaShoppingAppPart1/blob/master/Files/Zayna-Login-Activity.gif" width=300>
-- [ ] Customers can see a list of available clooth for sale
+- [ ] Customers can see a list of available cloth for sale
 - [ ] Customer can go to checkout and place an online order.
 - [ ] Customer can see thier profile which includes information such as address, life-time orders and so on.